Acacia leprosa: Taxonomy

 The cultivar Acacia leprosa 'Scarlet Blaze' is the only Australian wattle to have red inflorescences (all the rest are yellow or cream-coloured, except for Acacia purpureapetala, which has purple flowers).
 It was discovered northeast of Melbourne in 1995, and released commercially in 2001.

 Acacia leprosa is mentioned in The Australasian Sketcher of Saturday 19 June 1880 in part two of an article on the Mallee Country, as one of the "beautiful shrubs" found in the region and identified by Mr Guilfoyle, director of the Melbourne Botanic Gardens.

+Distribution and habitat

+This species of wattle has a scattered distribution in eastern Australia along the Great Dividing Range from southern Queensland, through New South Wales to the Grampians in Victoria and is also found in Tasmania.